topbitdu/repres-bootstrap/README.md

 - group_class: The CSS class for the form group wrapper.
 The .form-group class is mandatory, and can not be removed.
 - label_class: the CSS class for the HTML label tag.
 The .control-label class is mandatory, and can not be removed.
 - field_class: the CSS class for the wrapper of the form control.
-The .input-group class is mandatory, and can not be removed.
+The .input-group class is mandatory, and can not be removed, if the input_prefix or the input_suffix is given.
+The .input-group class won't appear, if both of the input_prefix and the input_suffix are not given.
 - input_class: The CSS class for the HTML input tag.
 The .form-control class is mandatory, and can not be removed.
 - error_class: the CSS class for the validation error block of this field.
 The .text-danger class is mandatory, and can not be removed.